antvis/g-device-api/README.md

 -   format `required` The format of this GPUTexture.
 -   width `required` The width of this GPUTexture.
 -   height `required` The height of this GPUTexture.
 -   depthOrArrayLayers `optional` The depth or layer count of this GPUTexture.
-Default to `1`.
+Defaulting to `1`.
 -   dimension `optional` The dimension of the set of texel for each of this GPUTexture's subresources.
-Default to `TextureDimension.TEXTURE_2D`
+Defaulting to `TextureDimension.TEXTURE_2D`
 -   mipLevelCount `optional` The number of mip levels of this GPUTexture.
-Default to `1`.
+Defaulting to `1`.
 -   pixelStore `optional` Specifies the [pixel storage modes](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/pixelStorei) in WebGL.
     -   packAlignment Packing of pixel data into memory. `gl.PACK_ALIGNMENT`
     -   unpackAlignment Unpacking of pixel data from memory. `gl.UNPACK_ALIGNMENT`